Conan-TIGK10/Backend/conan-backend/src/dal/repos/positionRepo.md

 ## `async selectBySessionId(): Promise<any>`

-**Description** : Selects all positions instances from the MySQL where the id mathces in the database and returns an array.
+**Description** : Selects all positions instances from the MySQL where the id matches in the database and returns an array.
 ### Use:
 ```typescript
 const positionArray: any = await selectBySessionId(id)